themushroomsound/waapitools/README.md

 ## 6. Creator

 The Creator helps with the batch creation of children to the currently selected object, from an object type, a list of names and a common prefix.

+## 7. Nester

+The Nester can 'nest' selected objects in new parents of your chosen type.
+The new parents will be nalmed after their children.

+A typical use case would be to create random containers from a list of freshly imported sounds, each set of similarly named sounds getting their own parent.